ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 ## Minifying

-Compiled css-files are minified by `broccoli-clean-css` or `broccoli-csso`, if it is installed locally.
+Compiled css-files are minified by `ember-cli-clean-css`, or other registered css minifiers, if they are installed locally.
 You can pass minifer-specific options to them using the `minifyCSS:options` object in your ember-cli-build.
 Minification is enabled by default in the production-env and can be disabled using the `minifyCSS:enabled` switch.